jwalton/rust-book-abridged/docs/ch17-object-oriented-features.md

 }
 ```

-Notice that our public API doesn't event know anything about our state pattern.
-The idea here will be that `Post` has a `state` which will be a State object.
+Notice that our public API doesn't know anything about our state pattern.
+The idea here will be that `Post` has a `state` which will be a state object.
 There will be a `Draft` struct, a `PendingReview` struct, and a `Published` struct that represent our different states and all are going to implement the `State` trait.
 When you call into a method on `Post` like `post.request_review()`, this method will delegate to the current state by doing roughly the equivalent of `this.state = this.state.request_review()`, so the state can control what the next state will be.

 Here's the implementation of `Post`, also in _src/lib.rs_: